-Object Data Types and LOBs
+About Object Data Types and LOBs

-You can declare LOB data types as fields, or members, of object data types.
-For example, you can have an attribute of type CLOB on an object type.
 In general, there is no difference in the use of a LOB instance in a LOB column or as a member of an object data type.
 When used in this guide, the term LOB attribute refers to a LOB instance that is a member of an object data type.
 Unless otherwise specified, discussions that apply to LOB columns also apply to LOB attributes.

-Storing and Creating Other Data Types with LOBs
+Storage and Creation of Other Data Types with LOBs

 You can use LOBs to create other user-defined data types or store other data types as LOBs.

-This section discusses some of the data types provided with the database as examples of data types that are stored or created with LOB types.
+These are examples of data types provided with the database that are stored or created with LOB types.